Pulaski Skyway: Description

 Sources differ on the length and terminal points of the skyway, which was built as part of the 13 mi long Route 1 Extension.
 The National Bridge Inventory identifies the Hudson County section as 4543.5 m long and the Essex County section as 1094.8 m.
 In a historic roadway and bridge study for NJDOT, it was described as 16000 ft long.
 NJDOT has indicated the overall length of the bridge structures to be 3.5 mi and identified the Hudson County section as 14900 ft long.
 Other sources, along with the National Register of Historic Places, The New York Times, and The Star-Ledger, describe it as being 3.5 mi long.

-The four-lane skyway carries the US 1/9 concurrency for most its length.
+The four-lane skyway carries the US 1/9 concurrency for most its length, and a short section of Route 139 for the rest.
 While the skyway generally runs east–west between Newark and Jersey City, US 1 and US 9 are generally north–south routes.
 The west end of the skyway begins as US 1/9 roadway ascends and passes over Raymond Boulevard in Newark's Ironbound neighborhood.
-At Tonnele Circle, US 1/9 exits to grade and follows Tonnele Avenue north towards the Lincoln Tunnel and George Washington Bridge and the skyway becomes the four-lane Route 139 as it passes over it.
-While the road continues to the Holland Tunnel, the skyway soon comes to its eastern end at a cut in Bergen Hill, just west of John F. Kennedy Boulevard.
-In addition to crossing the Hackensack and the Passaic, the skyway also passes over the New Jersey Turnpike, with which it has no interchange.
-Under most of the skyway is other vehicular, rail, maritime, and industrial infrastructure built on landfilled wetlands of the New Jersey Meadowlands.
+At Tonnele Circle, US 1/9 exits to grade and follows Tonnele Avenue north towards the Lincoln Tunnel and George Washington Bridge as Route 139 begins on the skyway, over the traffic circle.
+While the road continues to the Holland Tunnel, the skyway soon comes to its eastern end at a cut in Bergen Hill, just west of John F. Kennedy Boulevard, where Route 139 runs under the viaduct of Route 139U (the upper level).
+In addition to crossing the Hackensack and the Passaic, the skyway also passes over, not under, the Chaplain Washington-Harry Laderman Bridges and the New Jersey Turnpike (I-95), with which it has no interchange.
+Under most of the skyway in Newark is other vehicular, rail, maritime, and industrial infrastructure built on landfilled wetlands of the New Jersey Meadowlands.

 Some maps, including one of Newark (1938) and one of Elizabeth (1967), labeled the US 1/9 southern approach starting north of Newark Airport as the Pulaski Skyway.
-An NJDOT single line diagram (2010) shows the General Pulaski Skyway starting at mile post 49.00, which is just north of the renamed Newark Liberty International Airport.
+An NJDOT single line diagram (2010) shows the General Pulaski Skyway starting at mile post 49.00 of U.S. 1/9, which is just north of the renamed Newark Liberty International Airport.
 Google Maps includes the Route 139 eastern approach.